Disability concessions and entitlements

 - Essential Medical Equipment Payment.

-The Commonwealth payments finder will help you find out if you are eligible for support based on your personal circumstances.
+The Centrelink's payment and service finder will help you find out if you are eligible for support based on your personal circumstances.

-Information on Australian Government programs, services and payments for people with disability and their carers is available through:
+Programs, services and payments for people with disability and carers:

 The Assistance for Isolated Children Scheme can help if you live too far from a primary or secondary school that is suitable for your child.
 You don't need to live in a country area to be eligible.